-Here’s a comprehensive guide that will answer all these questions related to skip bin hire.
+Here’s a comprehensive guide that will answer all these questions related to skip bin hire in Melbourne.

 Firstly, it is important for you to identify the type of waste that you plan to put in the skip bin.
 This is because there are certain types of wastes that are prohibited in the skip bins.
 Here’s a blog post about that.
 Moreover, knowing the type and amount of waste can even help you in determining the size of the bins.

 Generally, there are five types of waste that can go in skip bins: